Night school: Courses

+Additional sports courses are voluntary.
+The attendees of evening schools write the same final exams as pupils of all other public schools.
+The leaving certificate Abitur then allows them to attend universities.

+Abendhauptschule

+An Abendhauptschule ("Evening Hauptschule") is a German class of secondary school for mature students to allow them to gain the Hauptschulabschluss.
+Classes are usually held in the evening.

+Abendrealschule

+An Abendrealschule ("Evening Realschule") is a German class of secondary school for mature students, which allows them to gain the Mittlere Reife and sometimes also other school-leaving certificates.
+Classes are usually held in the evening.

+Austria

+Abendgymnasien exist in Austria as well as Germany, preparing students for the Matura.

+Abendgymnasium Wien, in Vienna, was founded in 1925, with the involvement of Wanda Lanzer, and was reopened in 1945 after having been closed by the Nazi government.
+Since 2014, the school has been located at Brünner Straße 72 in the Floridsdorf district, and about 2,000 students attended classes there in 2022.

+Abendgymnasium Salzburg was founded in 1957.
+It is located on Franz-Josef-Kai, in the Lehen district.

 Italy

 The scuola serale (evening school) is a structured institution for the education and training of professional adults in Italy.

 The first evening schools opened in the first half of the nineteenth century under the pressure of the first civil strike organised by labor movements, with the main aim of reducing illiteracy.
 Major philanthropic actions contributed to the continued spread of scuola serale.

 Beginning with elementary education, the first evening schools employed the educational process of "mutual education" (or mutual teaching) originated by British educators Andrew Bell and Joseph Lancaster, despite the scarcity of teachers.
 Initially, classes operated during the afternoon and evening.
 They were mainly frequented by peasants, workers and child laborers.

 At the end of the century, provoked by a growing need to provide a complete technical and vocational training, evening classes spread in large industrial cities.
 Port technical schools helped initiate "Festive Sundays", a complement to the workshops that were only open on Sundays.
 Subsequently, these Sunday courses moved to the evening.